JY-H/jy-h.github.io/_posts/2021-01-14-game-bots-memory-editing.md

 * To get fancier you can program in auto-storage or auto-auction, or even some route optimization for a gathering path.

 ### Closing Thoughts
 To be honest, writing this post has taken far longer than what I had originally anticipated, and even at over two thousand words and an oversimplification of many of the technical details, I've barely scratched the surface.
+So I'm going to end it here for now.

-This topic, as an application of reverse engineering, assembly code analysis, memory manipulation, code injection, etc, has gotten me hooked to some extent.
+With that said however, this topic, as an application of reverse engineering, assembly code analysis, memory manipulation, code injection, etc, has gotten me hooked to some extent.
 They say low-level programming is good for the soul...
 So I shall go learn more, and report back in due time.